 HP 264x Terminals

-The HP 264X series is one of the most awesome (and expensive) widescreen terminals from the 1970's.
+The HP 264x series is one of the nicest (and expensive) widescreen terminals from the 1970's.
 It is built around the first commercially successful Intel 8-bit processors, the Intel 8008 and 8080.
 They are completely modular (you can add and remove cards at will) and can be configured a million ways with many options, so there are almost no two the same, even if they share the same model number.

 The most famous of the series is the HP 2645A, with the 2648A (Graphics) and 2647F (Graphics + Basic + Disk Drive) also common, but the whole series is: